vlotoshko/lwspp/README.md

-# lwspp: C++ wrapper for libwebsockets
+# lwspp: C++ libraries for WebSocket protocol support

+lwspp provides high-level abstractions for both client and server implementations of the WebSocket protocol.
+This allows users to easily integrate WebSocket functionality into their C++ projects.

-lwspp is a C++ project that serves as a wrapper for the libwebsockets library, which is written in C. lwspp provides high-level C++ libraries for WebSocket protocol support, including client and server implementations.
+lwspp serves as a wrapper for the [libwebsockets](https://libwebsockets.org/) library.

+lwspp is divided into two main libraries:

+- **lwspp-client**: A C++ library that simplifies WebSocket client implementation.
+- **lwspp-server**: A C++ library that simplifies WebSocket server implementation.

+Users can choose the library that suits their needs based on whether they are developing a WebSocket client or server application.

 <p align="center">
   <a href='https://github.com/vlotoshko/lwspp/releases'>